Badgers and bovine TB

 Yes.
 We are currently vaccinating badgers against bovine TB on key nature reserves in west Oxfordshire, and in West Berkshire where the vaccination project includes nature reserves, local authority land and private farmland.

-How do badgers transmit TB to cattle?
+How can badgers transmit TB to cattle?

 Tuberculosis is a highly infectious disease of the lungs.
 Bovine TB may be transmitted between animals through saliva, urine and faecal excretions on grass and soil.
 The bacterium resists desiccation and can remain viable for long periods in moist and warm soil; in cattle faeces it will survive up to 8 weeks.
 (Andrews, 1992).